ElektraInitiative/libelektra/src/bindings/erl_nif/README.md

 ## Module name

-When compiling the module one needs to set a module name.
-This is because the naming conventions differ between Erlang and Elixir.
-The standard module name `Elixir.Elektra` is for an Elixir binding.

-The module name can be set with the CMake option `ELEKTRA_NIF_MODULE_NAME`.
+The module name of the NIF module is `Elixir.Elektra.System`.

 ## Naming